awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### My users can't connect to a Windows WorkSpace with an interactive logon banner<a name="logon_banner"></a>

 If an interactive logon message has been implemented to display a logon banner, this prevents users from being able to access their Windows WorkSpaces\.
 The interactive logon message Group Policy setting is not currently supported by Amazon WorkSpaces\.
+Move the WorkSpaces to an organizational unit \(OU\) where the Interactive logon: Message text for users attempting to log on Group Policy isn’t applied\.

 ### My users can't connect to a Windows WorkSpace<a name="gpo_security_user_rights"></a>